symfony/symfony-docs/components/serializer.rst

     $obj->address = 'Euratechnologies, 2 rue Hegel, 59160 Lomme, France';

     $json = $serializer->serialize($obj);
+    // {"org_name": "Les-Tilleuls.coop", "org_address": "Euratechnologies, 2 rue Hegel, 59160 Lomme, France"}
     $objCopy = $serializer->deserialize($json);
+    // Same data as $obj

+.. _using-camelized-method-names-for-underscored-attributes:

-CamelCase to Underscore
+CamelCase to snake_case
 ~~~~~~~~~~~~~~~~~~~~~~~

 .. versionadded:: 2.7
     The :class:`Symfony\\Component\\Serializer\\NameConverter\\CamelCaseToUnderscoreNameConverter`
     interface was introduced in Symfony 2.7.

-It's common in many formats to use underscores to separate words.
-However,
+In many formats, it's common to use underscores to separate words (also know
-PSR-2 specify that the preferred style for PHP properties and methods is
+as snake_case).
+However, PSR-1 specifies that the preferred style for PHP
-CamelCase.
+properties and methods is CamelCase.

 Symfony provides a built-in Name Converter designed to translate between
-underscored and CamelCased styles during serialization and deserialization
+snake_case and CamelCased styles during serialization and deserialization
 processes::

     use Symfony\Component\Serializer\NameConverter\CamelCaseToUnderscoreNameConverter;